Levss30/Levss30/README.md

 <h1> Lucas Andres </h1>

 <p>I'm 18 years old and a full stack developer, but focused on front-end, located in São Paulo, Brazil.
-    Passionate about technology and innovations, creating software according to</p>
+    Passionate about technology and innovations.</p>

 <br />